-Zazen's quiet activity expresses one's true self, enabling the experience that each of us is infinitely more than a short-lived creature of flesh, senses, and emotions, hungering for gratification at so many levels.
-The unfolding understanding of the Reality of worldly phenomena - the Reality that exists beyond appearances - releases confidence uninhibited by limitations of human frailties and mortality.
-This spiritual understanding is deeper than the self assurance that comes from finding success in worldly affairs, wider than the good feelings that come from reputation, from being admired, from the nice words people say about us.
+Zazen’s quiet activity expresses one’s true self, allowing us to experience that we are infinitely more than short-lived creatures of flesh, senses, and emotions, hungering for gratification.
+The unfolding understanding of the Reality of worldly phenomena – the Reality that exists beyond appearances – releases confidence uninhibited by limitations of human frailty and mortality.
+This spiritual understanding is deeper than the self-assurance that comes from finding success in worldly affairs, wider than the good feelings that come from reputation, from being admired, from the nice words people say about us.
 Those things can fade, whereas confidence based on knowing our true self can never be lost.
 As practice matures, the mind learns to recognize the world as a cohesive, timeless whole, rather than as a series of isolated personal activities and experiences, driven by desires and expectations.

 So in addition to zazen, Zen temples and monasteries emphasize paying careful attention to simple tasks, including sweeping the floor, cleaning the toilets, cooking, and washing dishes.